dharvey0310/pullgur/README.md

 A Javascript CLI tool for saving galleries from the imgur API to your local hard drive written using node.js

+**1.1.0** Checks if output directory exists and creates the directory if required

 ---
 Install
 ===